Documentation

 Developing custom storefront components

-During the development process, it is natural to face, among other issues that directly affect the shopping experience, critical questions regarding performance and internationalization.
+During the development process, it is normal to face critical questions regarding performance and internationalization, among other issues that directly affect the shopping experience.

-Although VTEX does not grant any support for custom projects, we have put together the guidelines adopted by our very own product team to cooperate with your development journey using Store Framework, VTEX IO and the React technology.
+Although VTEX does not offer any support for custom projects, we have put together the guidelines adopted by our own product team to help your development journey using Store Framework, VTEX IO, and the React technology.

-Find below the best practices regarding tooling, features, flexibility, scalability, performance, accessibility, internationalization, and styling, to be adopted when creating your storefront component.
+Below you can find the best practices for tooling, features, flexibility, scalability, performance, accessibility, internationalization, and styling that you can adopt when creating your storefront component.

-Before applying the configurations stated below, it is highly recommended that you understand how VTEX IO, Store Framework and React work since the guidelines take into account previous knowledge.
-You can take a closer look at the VTEX IO learning course and the React official documentation for support.
+Before applying the settings below, it is highly recommended that you understand how VTEX IO, Store Framework, and React work since the guidelines assume previous knowledge.
+You can dive deeper in VTEX IO learning course and the React official documentation for help.

 Tooling

-When creating a custom component, use tools to ease the code development by automatically formatting and testing it.
+When creating a custom component, use tools to facilitate code development by automatically formatting and testing it.

-Features such as ESLint, Typescript, and Prettier are not mandatory for project deployment, but they help development, code maintenance, and testings.
+Features such as ESLint, Typescript, and Prettier are not mandatory for project deployment, but they help development, code maintenance, and testing.

-The React App repository is the go-to model template for tooling since it provides formatting features and the VTEX Test Tool, a native testing tool from VTEX that leverages from Jest.
+The React App repository is the go-to model template for tooling since it provides formatting features alongside the VTEX Test Tool, a native VTEX testing tool that leverages Jest.

 Use Typescript types as an ally in your development journey since they provide autocomplete tools that can be used when developing and importing a new component.
-To have them at hands, run the following command in your terminal:
+To have them handy, run the following command in your terminal:

 vtex setup --typings

-The command above will install all Typescript types from the apps listed in the app's dependencies list in your project.
-Whenever you add a new dependency, the command must be executed again.
+The above command will install all Typescript types from the apps listed in the app dependencies list in your project.
+Whenever you add a new dependency, the command must be run again.

 Feature development